 The Great Turning

 Central in my book is the notion that we must first understand the impact of the Patriarchal Shift, and what has been lost due to this shift, before we can heal the spiritual crisis in our time by a new paradigm shift, which has been called the Great Turning.
 This Great Turning involves a reintegration of the parts of our human story that have been suppressed or ignored, so that we can finally tell the whole story, and also become part of it.
 In fact, by fully understanding what we have done to ourselves by going through the Patriarchal Shift in the distant past, how we have cut ourselves off from significant human experiences necessary to enable us to grow psychologically and spiritually, the energy for the Great Turning is released spontaneously, both on an individual and collective scale, and promises to restore the inner and outer balance in our lives.
-It can finally make us part of an Earth Community, that includes not just ourselves but all the other living beings as well, including Mother Earth herself.
+It can finally make us part of an Earth Community, which includes not just ourselves but all the living beings – animals and plants – on our planet.
 This concept of the Earth Community is not an abstract phenomenon and does not focus our attention directly to the planetary scale, but makes us pay attention to life in our direct vicinity on a daily basis, by being open, empathic, respectful, communicative and cooperative towards other people, by treating animals and plants the best way we can– and by experiencing awe on a regular basis that remind us that we are always and everywhere embedded in much larger, natural world; in the more-than-human world.
 Then the following principle (that is also the motto of this website) becomes meaningful: only by fully realizing where we are, in time and in place, we get in touch with who we actually are, and always have been.

 Some other themes that I also pay attention to in this book: the changed insights with regard to the role that consciousness plays in life; the secular, materialistic worldview that still dominates in mainstream science; the importance of the relatively new insights of the scientific ‘field theories’; and the big difference between putting emphasis on the head and the brain, and putting emphasis on the heart and the hara center.